Employee at Roses discount store in Lansdowne sprayed with mace, police said

-The employee, who police have not identified, did not require transport to a hospital.
-Police said the employee was sprayed by a person who was leaving the store with a stolen AC unit and some charcoal.
+The employee, whom police have not identified, did not require transport to a hospital.
+Police said the employee was sprayed by a person who was leaving the store with a stolen air-conditioning unit and some charcoal.

-Police said the call came in at 3:09 p.m.
-Tuesday.
-The suspect, who police did not provide a description for, has not been apprehended.
+The call came in at 3:09 p.m.
+May 28, police said.
+The thief, who wasn’t described by police, has not been apprehended.

 This story may be updated.